thierrymara/SAMOSS2022/README.md

 # SAMOSS2022
-Materials of Thierry Mara used during 2022 SAMO Summe School 2022
+Materials of Thierry Mara used during the 11-th SAMO Summer School 2022